-120 Cf. EU Commission, Green Paper: European Transparency Initiative, COM (2006) 194, May 3, 2006.
+127 Cf. EU Commission, Green Paper: European Transparency Initiative, COM (2006) 194, May 3, 2006.

-domestic legal systems.121 Non-binding standards developed by bodies such as IOSCO may be implemented differently by different states, or may not be implemented at all.122 However, even formally hortatory standards derive greater force, and become harder for domestic legislators and regulators to ignore, because international financial institutions (IFIs) such as the IMF encourage governments to adopt these standards.123
+hortatory.
+Even the EU's binding harmonisation measures sometimes leave to the Member States some discretion about how to implement the directives within their domestic legal systems.
+128 Non-binding standards developed by bodies such as IOSCO may be implemented differently by different states, or may not be implemented at all.
+129 However, even formally hortatory standards derive greater force, and become harder for domestic legislators and regulators to ignore, because international financial institutions (IFIs) such as the IMF encourage governments to adopt these standards.
+130

-Financial regulation involves complex issues of regulatory jurisdiction, in which jurisdiction is allocated horizontally between authorities in different territorial areas,124 and vertically between authorities at different hierarchical levels within states, and at the supranational (regional or global) levels.125 Within a domestic legal system the source for a rule of financial regulation may be sub-national, national, or supranational.
-Rules for the allocation of regulatory jurisdiction are established in statutes and treaties, but there can be uncertainty about the proper interpretation of the rules.126 Standards which are formally harmonised at the supranational level usually need to be implemented within domestic regulatory systems.
+Financial regulation involves complex issues of regulatory jurisdiction, in which jurisdiction is allocated horizontally between authorities in different territorial areas, 131 and vertically between authorities at different hierarchical levels within states, and at the supranational (regional or global) levels.
+132 Within a domestic legal system the source for a rule of financial regulation may be sub-national, national, or supranational.
+Rules for the allocation of regulatory jurisdiction are established in statutes and treaties, but there can be uncertainty about the proper interpretation of the rules.
+133 Standards which are formally harmonised at the supranational level usually need to be implemented within domestic regulatory systems.
 Implementation is sometimes multilayered and indirect.
 For example, the Basle Committee has developed capital